Richard’s Correspondence

 As for ‘serious’ ... the utter reliability of being always happy and harmless replaces the galling burden of being serious ... actuality’s blithe sincerity dispenses with the onerous responsibility that epitomises adulthood.
 What I do find funny – in a peculiar way – is that I often gain the impression when I speak to others, that I am spoiling their game-plan.
 It seems as if they wish to search forever ... some people consider arriving to be boring.
 How can unconditional peace and happiness, twenty-four-hours-a-day, possibly be boring?
 Is a carefree life all that difficult to comprehend?
 Why persist in a sick game ... and defend one’s right to do so?
 Why insist on suffering when blitheness is freely available here and now?
 Is a life of perennial gaiety something to be scorned?
 I have even had people say, accusingly, that I could not possibly be happy when there is so much suffering going on in the world.
 The logic of this defies credibility: Am I to wait until everybody else is happy before I am?
 If I was to wait, I would be waiting forever ... for under this twisted rationale, no one would dare to be the first to be happy.
 Their peculiar reasoning allows only for a mass happiness to occur globally; overnight success, as it were.
 Someone has to be intrepid enough to be first, to show what is possible to a benighted humanity ... one has to face the opprobrium of one’s ill-informed peers.

 Thus one needs to have a keen sense of humour ... all that ‘being serious’ stuff actively works against peace-on-earth.
-Be totally sincere ... most definitely utterly earnest, as genuineness is essential.
+Be totally sincere ... most definitely utterly sincere, as genuineness is essential.
 But serious ... no way.
 An actual freedom is all about having fun; about enjoying being here; about delighting in being alive.
 One has to want to be here on this planet ... most people resent being here and wish to escape.

 This business of becoming free is not – contrary to popular opinion – a serious business at all.